tronder88/rockons-extra/README.md

 Download the rockon you need via wget or download zip option (do not rightclick in windows and save target as..), winscp etc. to /opt/rockstor/rockons-metastore/[app].json.
 Hit update in the Web-UI and install your brand new Rock-On!

+-To remove Rock-on, please uninstall rockon, and then remove JSON file from rockons-metastore folder.
+Hit update again in web-ui and it should be removed.

 Please contribute to the Rockstor community on forum.rockstor.com and opt in for a subscription to keep the development of distro running